What should I expect during my visit?

 Do you accept my insurance or Medicare?

-Like many other eligible physicians who are in good standing with their credentialing organizations and with Medicare, I choose not to participate as a personal preference.
+Like many other eligible psychologists who are in good standing with their credentialing organizations and with Medicare, I choose not to participate in Medicare and insurance panels as a personal preference.
 However, if my existing patient needs emergency care that requires acceptance of the Medicare fee schedule, I will accept Medicare assignment to provide emergency services.

 If you intend to bill your insurance carrier, I will provide the necessary documentation for you to file a claim.